Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 Fig.~\ref{fig:dust-z} shows the evolution of the dust fraction, $f_{\rm dust}=M_{\rm dust}/M_{\star}$, for MQGs as a function of selection redshift.
 The blue line indicates the median value, with shaded regions representing the 16th and 84th percentile range.
 We find that the dust fraction remains roughly constant at $f_{\rm dust} \sim 10^{-4}$ across $2 \le z \le 6$ for both L200m6 (thick) and L400m7 (thin lines) (beyond $z>5$ there are only 2 MQGs for L200m6).
 For comparison, the dust fractions of MSFGs (selected using the same stellar mass cut and sSFR threshold as in \S~\ref{sec:prop}) are also shown (dashed grey line).
 MSFGs exhibit dust fractions at least two orders of magnitude higher than MQGs, consistent with the expectation that ISM material in passive systems is removed by the feedback processes responsible for quenching, even at high redshift and over short timescales \citep{lesniewska25}.

 Observational constraints on dust content are typically obtained from far-IR/sub-mm continuum data by fitting a modified blackbody spectrum to the SED, assuming a fixed dust temperature and emissivity.
 These assumptions, however, introduce significant uncertainties, especially at high redshift \citep{somovigo25}.
-The top panel of Fig.~\ref{fig:dust-z} compiles current dust measurements and upper limits for spectroscopically confirmed quenched\footnotemark. \citet{lee24} report a single source with unusually high dust content, clearly at odds with the MQGs in our simulations and likely representing a rare dust- and gas-rich quenched system, same as one galaxy in \citet{suzuki22}, and another one in \citet{whitaker21} (although the dust fraction is slightly lower).
-These systems are rare in {\sc COLIBRE} (Fig.~\ref{fig:dust-gas}), but there is overlap with the \citet{whitaker21} system).
+The top panel of Fig.~\ref{fig:dust-z} compiles current dust measurements and upper limits for spectroscopically confirmed quenched galaxies\footnotemark. \citet{lee24} report a single source with unusually high dust content, clearly at odds with the MQGs in our simulations and likely representing a rare dust-rich quenched system, same as one galaxy in \citet{suzuki22}, and another one in \citet{whitaker21} (although the dust fraction is slightly lower).
+These systems are rare in {\sc COLIBRE} (Fig.~\ref{fig:dust-gas}), but there is overlap with the \citet{whitaker21} system.
 Other observations shown with arrows and a more faded colour \citep{whitaker21, kalita21, suzuki22, setton24} are upper limits, which are consistent with our predictions.
+Additional measurements from \citet{siegel25} and \citet{chang26} are not included in the figure.
+Most correspond to non-detections, except for one (likely dust-rich) system reported by \citet{chang26}, with $f_{\rm dust}\approx10^{-3}$ at $z\approx3.5$, which also lies above the median trend predicted by {\sc COLIBRE}.